-Arizona College calculates the pace at which a student is progressing by dividing the total number of hours the student has successfully completed by the total number of attempted credits.
+Arizona College calculates the maximum timeframe at which a student is progressing by dividing the total number of hours the student has successfully completed by the total number of attempted credits.
 A student is ineligible to receive Federal Financial Aid when it becomes mathematically impossible to complete the program within 150% of its published program length.

-For Satisfactory Academic Progress, students must meet the expected rate of progression.
 All repeat, incomplete, withdrawal and transfer credits that apply towards a student's program are counted toward the hours attempted for maximum timeframe measurement.
 This includes periods in which the student did not receive Federal Financial Aid funds.
 Only transfer credits that count toward the student's current program are counted as both attempted and completed hours.